Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: 6 am to 4 pm

 Unlike crowded tourist spots, Wimberly Gunj Waterfalls remains relatively unknown, making it a must-visit destination when exploring Port Blair, the capital of the islands for it’s very nearby!
-The trek is interesting, quiet and not very difficult.
+The trek is interesting, quiet, and not very difficult.
 Once you reach the waterfall, you can even take a dip and swim until afternoon.

 Distance: About 2 km